kdbanman/kdbanman.github.io/_posts/2016-09-23-eye-of-collatz.md

 title: eye of collatz
 ---

 The [Eye of Collatz](https://www.youtube.com/watch?v=sGi9pE2xP40) is a simple video visualizing the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).
+The first thirty seconds are probably boring and uninformative, so feel free to click on the annotation that takes you to the exciting part.
 Technically, each pixel in the video matters to the visualization, so I recommend high quality settings on full screen:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sGi9pE2xP40" frameborder="0" allowfullscreen></iframe>

 There.
-Now you've seen somewhere between zero and 180 000 of the [hailstone sequences](http://mathworld.wolfram.com/HailstoneNumber.html) that Collatz conjectured about.
+Depending on how long you watched, you've now seen somewhere between zero and 180 000 of the [hailstone sequences](http://mathworld.wolfram.com/HailstoneNumber.html) that Collatz conjectured about.
 Hopefully it was pretty to watch, because at this point you probably don't understand what that red swirly square has to do with Collatz.

 If I were a better animator then the video might've explained itself, but instead I'll do that here.